Perseus333/website/_blog/jekyll-first-plugin.md

 Let's go line by line looking at what this does:

-`source "source "https://rubygems.org"` means that whatever dependencies we specify in this file we will grab them from the RubyGems repository.
-This is where most of the gems are hosted and can easily be installed by just appending them into the Gemfile.
+`source "https://rubygems.org"` means that whatever dependencies we specify in this file we will grab them from the Ruby Gems repository.
+This is where most of the gems are hosted and can easily be installed by appending them into the Gemfile.
 This line is technically not needed as it will default to that repository, but it helps explain everything else.

-`gemspec` is where it will grab the dependencies and their versions from.
+`gemspec` pulls the dependencies and their versions from the `.gemspec` file.

-`gem "jekyll", ENV["JEKYLL_VERSION"] if ENV["JEKYLL_VERSION"]` Is the way that we install Jekyll from the source.
-Everything after the coma, is just a way to tell the program to use the version specified in the .gemspec file in case that it is specified.
+`gem "jekyll", ENV["JEKYLL_VERSION"] if ENV["JEKYLL_VERSION"]` Is the way that we add Jekyll as a dependency.
+Without this the plugin won't work.
+The version is conditional on being specified, but if it's not, it defaults to the one described in the `.gemspec` file.
+That's why we needed the previous `gemspec` line before.

 ## Writing a Dummy Program

 The plugin will need a main program which to run.
 To write the program you will need to learn Ruby, however, the good thing about Ruby is that you don't need to know the language to read it.
-To start just create a `plugin-name.rb` file inside of your `/lib/jekyll` directory.
-There you can type in something like this:
+To start, create a `plugin-name.rb` file inside of your `/lib/jekyll` directory.

+For this example and for this guide, the plugin will be the one described below.
+All it will do is log that is is being run.

 ```Ruby
 module Jekyll